wpnpeiris/ID2209/README.md

-# ID2209
+# NQueens Problem
-Distributed Artificial Intelligence and Intelligent Agents
+Assignment of Distributed Artificial Intelligence and Intelligent Agents